hedcler/scheduler/README.md

 ## Example

-Inside `tasks/1min` you will see a example slack notification script.
+Inside `tasks/1min` you will see a example of slack notification script.